Grevillea roycei

 Grevillea roycei is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is an open, erect to spreading shrub with divided leaves, the lobes linear to tapering, and more or less spherical clusters of cream-coloured and yellow flowers with a white style.

 Description

 Grevillea rosieri is an open, erect to spreading shrub that typically grows to a height of 1.2–2.1 m.
 Its leaves are 7–30 mm long and divided with 3 or more linear to tapering lobes 5–20 mm long and 0.7–1.8 mm wide.
 The edges of the leaflets are rolled under concealing the lower surface except the midvein, and the tip is sharply pointed.
-The flowers are arranged on arching flowering branches in more or less sphercial clusters.
+The flowers are arranged on arching flowering branches in more or less spherical clusters.
 The flowers are cream-coloured and green to yellow, the style white, and the pistil 3.3–4.5 mm long.
 Flowering occurs from August to October, and the fruit is a more or less smooth, oblong follicle about 10 mm long.